Business casual doesn’t have to be difficult (The Difference From Smart Casual And Business Professional)

-The definitive guide to business casual clothes for men who aren’t casual about business
+The definitive guide to business casual clothes for men who aren’t casual about business.

 Clothes are tools.
 Choosing the right piece of men’s clothing ensures you get the job done.
 Whether you’re interviewing for a job, meeting with your boss or pitching a potential client, what you wear is as important as what you say.